Dah-phd/shell/README.md

-# Simple install scripts to use after system rebuild
+# Simple install scripts to use after system rebuild (for myself)

 ### Install cargo utils and add aliases to path
 ```shell